dsl-logo

 What is a guarantor home loan?

 A guarantor home loan is one that’s partially secured by a parent or other family member who offers up their own home equity in addition to your cash deposit.
+For the guarantor, their equity is the value of their home minus how much they owe on it.
+Some lenders call it a family security guarantee or family pledge home loan.

-Guarantor home loan graphic
+Guarantor home loan

 How does a guarantor home loan work?

-2. Two separate home loans:
+Two separate home loans

 Your guarantor can be released from their obligations once you’ve made enough repayments or accumulated enough equity in your property to cover the guaranteed portion of your home loan.